Owen Brown (abolitionist, born 1824)

 Owen Brown (November 4, 1824 – January 8, 1889) was the third son of abolitionist John Brown.
 He participated more in his father's anti-slavery activities than did any of his siblings.
-He was the only son to participate both in the Bleeding Kansas activities — specifically the Pottawatomie massacre, during which he killed a man— and his father's raid on Harpers Ferry.
+He was the only son to participate both in the Bleeding Kansas activities — specifically the Pottawatomie massacre, during which he killed a man — and his father's raid on Harpers Ferry.
 He was the only son of Brown present in Tabor, Iowa, when Brown's recruits were trained and drilled.
 He was also the son who joined his father in Chatham, Ontario, Canada, when the raid was planned; he was chosen as treasurer of the organization of which his father was made president.

 Personal information

 Owen was named for his grandfather, a prosperous Connecticut tanner, strong abolitionist, and one of the first settlers in Hudson, Ohio.

 He described himself as "an engineer on the Underground Railroad" and a "woodsman almost all my life".
-By this he meant not that he was a lumberjack, but that he was could hike through woody terrain—a skill that later saved his life, escaping from the Harper's Ferry debacle. ("[S]o strong is the woodsman in him, that he gave me not only the direction and probable extent of every mountain and valley he passed, night or day, but the nature and quality of the timber almost everywhere in his way.")
+By this he meant not that he was a lumberjack, but that he could hike through woody terrain—a skill that later saved his life, escaping from the Harper's Ferry debacle. ("[S]o strong is the woodsman in him, that he gave me not only the direction and probable extent of every mountain and valley he passed, night or day, but the nature and quality of the timber almost everywhere in his way.")
 He never married, and referred to his one-room cabin in Ohio as "bachelor hall".
 When asked later in life if he had been too busy to marry, his reply was: "Hardly; there are men who fix their affections on one, and losing that one remain single ever after."
 According to a writer who felt that Owen "seems to have been a bachelor from principle", he "went so far as to divulge the fact that there was one maiden near Springdale [Iowa] whom he would marry, if he ever married at all, but to whom, out of abundant caution, he had resolved never even to speak."

 He was much affected by the death of his mother, along with his newborn brother Frederick, when he was eight.

-His burial site, atop a hill near Pasadena, California, is becoming (2021) a minor tourist destination.
+His burial site, atop a hill near Altadena, California, has become a minor tourist destination, reached via a public hiking trail.
+In 2024 the site was designated a Los Angeles County historical landmark.